andrico1234/a2k/packages/panel/README.md

 # Panel

-A container component with styles applied.
-It's used to create sections with the MS2000 border and background style.
+A container component with styles default applied.

 ## Quick Start